Now Reading

 Compromise does not taste

-There’s only one thing to do: buy your Parmesan from the cheese merchant you trust, who wants to keep you as a customer and is willing to answer your questions.
+There’s only one thing to do: buy your Parmesan from a trusted cheesemonger who wants to keep you as a customer and is willing to answer your questions.

-Just compare a piece of Parmesan that the dealer has cut fresh from the loaf: The cheese is crumbly, yet has a very slight moisture and a subtle delicate smell.
+Try a piece of Parmesan that the shopkeeper has cut fresh from the loaf: The cheese is crumbly, slightly moist and has a subtle, delicate smell.
 This is how Parmesan must be.

-After all, the fact that Öko-Tests repeatedly detects mineral oil in Parmesan may be due to long storage in plastic, not to mention sawdust and other non-toxic but tasteless fillers in pre-packaged, grated cheese.
+The fact that eco-tests occasionally find mineral oil in supermarket Parmesan may be due to long storage in plastic, not to mention sawdust and other non-toxic but tasteless fillers in pre-packaged grated cheese.

 Store the precious piece in wax